-3.2 If you stop studying or fail two consecutive undergraduate modules
+3.2 If you stop studying or fail all undergraduate module(s) in two consecutive presentations.

 - 3.2.1 If you are considered to be 'at risk' and we have enrolled you for further undergraduate study as required for completion of the apprenticeship qualification, but you do not successfully complete that study, you will be placed at 'alert' status.
 You will receive notification that you are now at 'alert' status.
-Both you and your Employer will be notified of your 'alert' status by your APDM (or equivalent contact), who will be able to provide you with advice and guidance about your plans for future study. - 3.2.2 If you are placed at 'alert' status and your Employer and/or Funding Provider permits you to continue the Apprenticeship Programme, we will enrol you for another module but you will also be informed that you must complete your next undergraduate module successfully in order to freely continue your studies in the future. - 3.2.3 You will no longer be at 'alert' status or considered to be 'at risk' as per the definition in Section 2.2 when you have successfully completed a module at Open University first level or above (including postgraduate modules) with a value of 30 credits or more.
-However, stopping study or failing one or more undergraduate modules may have implications on your ability to continue with the Apprenticeship Programme, and
+Both you and your Employer will be notified of your 'alert' status by your AEST (or equivalent contact), who will be able to provide you with advice and guidance about your plans for future study. - 3.2.2 If you are placed at 'alert' status and your Employer and/or Funding Provider permits you to continue the Apprenticeship Programme, we will enrol you for another module but you will also be informed that you must complete your next undergraduate module successfully in order to freely continue your studies in the future. - 3.2.3 You will no longer be at 'alert' status or considered to be 'at risk' as per the definition in Section 2.2 when you have successfully completed a module at Open University Level 1 or above (including postgraduate modules) with a value of 30 credits or more.
+However, stopping study or failing one or more undergraduate modules may have implications on your ability to continue with the Apprenticeship Programme, and your Employer and/or Funding Provider will be required to provide permission for you to continue. - 3.2.4 An 'alert' status applied under these rules will show on your student record only for as long as it is in place and, once it is cleared, will not be retained in your student record.
+It will not appear on any certificate, transcript, or other document issued on completion of your studies.